 Environment: Mountains, lakes, giant sequoias, mixed oak and conifer forests at over 6000' elevation.
 Balch Park is completely contained within Mountain Home Demonstration State Forest.

-Activities: birdwatching, camping, dog walking (on leash; scoop poop) fishing (license required), hiking, historic sites, museum, photography, rock climbing, wildlife viewing
+Activities: birdwatching, camping (first come, first served, no reservations), dog walking (on leash; scoop poop) fishing (license required), hiking, historic sites, museum, photography, rock climbing, wildlife viewing

 Open: approximately mid-May to mid-November, depending on weather

 Site Steward: Tulare County Parks and Recreation, 559-624-7227.

 Phone 559-539-3896 for current information when the park is open (approximately mid-May to mid-November, depending on weather)..

 Links: Tulare County Parks & Recreation

 Sequoia National Forest & Wishon Canyon including Balch Park

 Books: 1) The Men of Mammoth Forest: A Hundred-year History of a Sequoia Forest and its People in Tulare County, California by Floyd L. Otter, 1963 (http://www.foothillwater.com/pages/History&Nature.html)

 2) The History of A Giant Sequoia Forest: the Story of Mountain Home Demonstration State Forest by Floyd L. Otter and David Dulitz, 2007 (see www.foothillwater.com)

 3) A Guide to the Sequoia Groves of California by Dwight Willard (Yosemite Association, 2000)